 Achilles, the main character of the Iliad, remains one of the emblematic heroes of Greek mythology and modern literature for his bravery and fierceness in avenging the death of his best friend, Patroclus.

 Homer’s epic poem, along with Odyssey, has retained enormous influence on Western literature to this very day.
 And this is also true for Achilles, the fearless warrior who became the very symbol of gallantry.

-Yet he still retired that one vulnerable part of his body, the heel from which his mother had held him to immerse him in the river.
+Yet he still retained that one vulnerable part of his body, the heel from which his mother had held him to immerse him in the river.

 What happened to Achilles after the Iliad?

 The death of Achilles is not mentioned at all in the Iliad.
-His killing by Paris, who had discovered the one weak spot of the Greek warrior, comes from another ancient legend, which says that Paris shot Achilles in the heel with an arrow and killed him.
+His killing by Paris, who had discovered the one weak spot on the Greek warrior, comes from another ancient legend, which says that Paris shot the warrior in the heel with an arrow and killed him.